Unbiased Compression Saves Communication in Distributed Optimization: When and How Much?: Unbiased compression alone cannot save communication

-\begin{lemma}[\cite{he2023lower}, Theorem 1, Informal] Relying on unbiased compressibility alone, \ie, $\{C_i\}_{i=1}^n\in \cU_{\omega}$, without leveraging any other property of compressors such as mutual independence, the fewest rounds of communication needed by algorithms with compressed communication to achieve an $\epsilon$-accurate solution to distributed strongly-convex and generally-convex optimization problems are lower bounded by $T_\epsilon=\Omega((1+\omega)\sqrt{{L}/{\mu}}\ln\left({\mu \Delta}/{\epsilon}\right))$ and $T_\epsilon=\Omega((1+\omega)\sqrt{{L\Delta}/{\epsilon}})$, respectively. \end{lemma} Substituting Lemma \ref{thm:lower-MP} into our TCC lower bound in \eqref{eqn:L-TCC}, we obtain $\text{TCC}_\epsilon=\tilde{\Omega}(\sqrt{{L}/{\mu}}\ln(1/\epsilon))$ or $\Omega(\sqrt{{L\Delta}/\epsilon})$ in the strongly-convex or generally-convex case, respectively, by relying solely on unbiased compression.
+Substituting Lemma \ref{thm:lower-MP} into our TCC lower bound in \eqref{eqn:L-TCC}, we obtain $\text{TCC}_\epsilon=\tilde{\Omega}(\sqrt{\kappa}\ln(1/\epsilon))$ or $\Omega(\sqrt{{L\Delta}/\epsilon})$ in the strongly-convex or generally-convex case, respectively, by relying solely on unbiased compression.
 These results do not depend on the compression parameter $\omega$, indicating that {\em the lower per-round cost is fully compensated by the additional rounds of communication incurred by compressor errors}.
-Notably, these lower bounds are of the same order as optimal algorithms without compression such as Nesterov’s accelerated gradient descent \cite{nesterov2003introductory,nesterov1983method}.
-As a result, we reach the following conclusion. \begin{theorem} When solving convex optimization problems following Assumption \ref{asp:convex}, any algorithm $A \in \mathcal{A}_{\{C_i\}_{i=1}^n}$ that relies solely on unbiased compression satisfying Assumption \ref{ass:unbiased} cannot reduce the total communication cost compared to not using compression.
+Notably, these lower bounds are of the same order as optimal algorithms without compression such as Nesterov’s accelerated gradient descent \cite{nesterov2003introductory,nesterov1983method}, leading to the conclusion:

+\begin{theorem} When solving convex optimization problems following Assumption \ref{asp:convex}, any algorithm $A \in \mathcal{A}_{\{C_i\}_{i=1}^n}$ that relies solely on unbiased compression satisfying Assumption \ref{ass:unbiased} cannot reduce the total communication cost compared to not using compression.
 The best achievable total communication cost with unbiased compression alone is of the same order as without compression. \end{theorem}

-Theorem \ref{thm-unbiased-not-enough} presents a negative finding that unbiased compression alone is insufficient to reduce the total communication cost, even with an optimal algorithmic design.
-Meanwhile, it also implies that to develop algorithms that provably reduce the total communication cost, one must leverage compressor properties beyond $\omega$-unbiasedness as defined in \eqref{eqn:omega}.
+Theorem \ref{thm-unbiased-not-enough} presents a {\em negative} finding that unbiased compression alone is insufficient to reduce the total communication cost, even with an optimal algorithmic design.\footnote{The theoretical results can vary from practical observations due to the particularities of real datasets with which compressed algorithms can enjoy faster convergence, compared to the minimax optimal rates (\eg, ours and \cite{he2023lower}) justified without resorting any additional condition. } Meanwhile, it also implies that to develop algorithms that provably reduce the total communication cost, one must leverage compressor properties beyond $\omega$-unbiasedness as defined in \eqref{eqn:omega}.
+Fortunately, mutual independence is one such property which we discuss in depth in later sections.